addisonkline/mdrfc/docs/endpoints/post_rev.md

 ## Auth

 Requires a bearer token from the RFC's author.
 The current implementation does not allow non-authors to create revisions.
+The RFC must also still be open for revision: once `review_requested` is set, or once the RFC status is `accepted` or `rejected`, this endpoint returns `400`.

 ## Request